pingswept/design-for-fab/content/logistics/projects.md

 * Glue joint strength is proportional to surface area.
 * In general, fasteners shouldn't take load directly-- they should hold load-bearing parts in place.
 * If you feel the need to cut a 2x4 the long way, just use a 2x2 instead.
 We have a pile of those.
+* We also have a pile of 2x6's that are fair game.

 ### P2 due dates

-P2 learning goals: Monday, January 27, 11:59 PM on Canvas.
+P2 learning goals: Tuesday, February 3, 11:59 PM on Canvas.

-P2 due: Monday, February 3, at the start of class.
+P2 due: Tuesday, February 10, at the start of class.

-P2 learning results: Monday, February 3, 11:59 PM on Canvas.-->
+P2 learning results: Tuesday, February 10, 11:59 PM on Canvas.

 # P1: Build a mechanical car launcher